 But enough!
 Perhaps we’ve whetted your appetite and maybe you’d like to join us or at least come and watch so you can see for yourself what it’s all about.

-Can I join the Forest of Dean Morris Men?
+Can I join the Forest of Dean Morris?

-Contrary to what some of our photos may suggest, you don’t need to be grey-haired or bearded to join us.
-Our membership ranges from about 15 to 80+ years of age, so if you are male and still breathing you can come along to practice evenings and we can teach you to dance from scratch.
-If you can play a “squeezebox”, fiddle, or pipe and tabor you will be particularly welcome.
+Contrary to what some of our photos may suggest, you don’t need to be male, grey-haired or bearded to join us.
+We have a number of enthusiastic lady dancers, and our membership ages have varied between about 15 to 80+ years of age.
+No matter whether you’re young or of more mature years you can come along to practice evenings and we can teach you to dance from scratch.
+You don’t need to be super-fit but if you are so much the better!
+If you can play a “squeezebox”, fiddle, or pipe and tabor you will also be welcome.

-Alternatively there are other male, female, and mixed Morris sides throughout the country.
-We can help you contact find a Side near you.
+Too far away for you?
+Don’t worry; there are other male, female, and mixed Morris sides throughout the country.
+We can help you to find and contact find a Side near you.
 There are currently over 14,000 Morris dancers in the UK so there should be a side to suit you.

 Where do you practice?

-From late September until the end of April we practice at The Miners Arms in Whitecroft, every Wednesday at 8pm.
+From late September until the end of April we practice at Soudley Village Hall, Soudley, GL14 2TZ every Wednesday at 8pm.
 Just click on ‘Contact us’ in the menu and we can give you further details.

 Where do you dance?